DIKU-EDU/dikutools/canvas/python/README.md

 1. Bulk download of submissions is not as easy as fetching the `submissions_download_url` from [an assignment JSON object](https://canvas.instructure.com/doc/api/assignments.html#Assignment).
-There seems to be some JSON interaction going on as well.
+There seems to be some AJAX interaction going on as well.